-Petite is a sweet and small young cat who was rescued from flooding in Louisiana.
-She’s only about a year old and has had more than her share of trauma in her young life, but she’s full of life and love and energy, and is looking for her perfect forever home.
+Dolly is a sweet and small young cat who was rescued from flooding in Louisiana.
+She’s only a little more than a year old and has had more than her share of trauma in her young life, but she’s full of life and love and energy, and is looking for her perfect forever home.

-Petite has recently discovered a love for TV watching, whether it’s a “cat video” featuring squirrels and birds, or even football.
-She’s quite the cuddler, and loves to be stroked and petted, rolling and flailing toward your hand to get the full petting experience.
-She can sometimes get a bit over-stimulated and can react in fear if she’s grabbed without warning, so a home without small children is probably best for Petite.
-Please contact me today for more information about sweet Petite.
+Dolly can sometimes get a bit over-stimulated and can react in fear if she’s grabbed without warning, so a home without small children is probably best for her.
+Please contact me today for more information about this sweet girl.

 All Brother Wolf animals are spayed/neutered, microchipped, and up-to-date on vaccinations before adoption (if species appropriate).